teamkeel/keel/README.md

 ## What is Keel?

-Keel is an all-in-one backend platform that is designed to give you everything you need to build your product.
-We believe those things are:
+Keel is the all-in-one backend platform that gives you everything you need to build your product.

 🔥 A fully-managed relational database
 🔨 Scalable infrastructure